 In practice, the difference is made between the price of today (t) and that of some time ago (t-x), divided by the number of periods it took to generate this difference.

-In this way we get the difference that we had on average for each single period.
+In this way, we get the difference that we had on average for every single period.
 The higher it is, the more it means that the price movement was intense.

 If we think in terms of trend, we can, therefore, say that very high or very low values of the momentum, indicate a considerable strength of the upward or downward trend.

 How to use Momentum Indicator